 Four (4) years of experience as a Registered Professional Nurse in a hospital, regional, institutional or psychiatric setting.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

 Two (2) years of the General Experience must have been at the level of a Head Nurse, Head Nurse (Correctional Facility), Forensic Head Nurse or Clinical Nurse Coordinator working with the type of individuals serviced by the agency.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

-Incumbents in this class must possess and retain a license or temporary permit as a Registered Professional Nurse in Connecticut.
+1. Incumbents in this class must possess and retain a current license or temporary permit to practice professional nursing in Connecticut.